kanniget/netgraph/README.md

 The graph supports mouse wheel zooming and panning by dragging empty space.
 You can drag nodes to reposition them.
 Clicking two nodes highlights the path between them using the chosen colour.
+Double‑click a node to view its collected metadata in a popup dialog.